 Does it make sense to replace both A/C and Furnace at the same time?

 Depending on the installation requirements, it could make sense since electric utility rates have been going up way faster than natural gas.
-If you have an air conditioner that’s over ten or twelve years old that’s running at 10 SEER and you’ve seen your electric bill go up every year; then, it’s probably a good idea to replace both furnace and air conditioner at the same time.
-The minimum SEER rating available today is 13, which would be the equivalent of using 15 to 20% less electricity to run your air conditioner.
+If you have an air conditioner that’s over ten or twelve years old that’s running at 10 SEER and you’ve seen your electric bill go up every year then it’s probably a good idea to replace both furnace and air conditioner at the same time.
+The minimum SEER rating available in 2014 was 13, which would be the equivalent of using 15 to 20% less electricity to run your air conditioner.